mui/material-ui/docs/src/pages/system/properties/properties.md

 ### Theme mapping

-And lastly, the <b>Theme key</b> column tells you how this property is wired with the theme – with this example, whatever value you might use will be used as input to the `theme.spacing` helper.
+Lastly, the <b>Theme key</b> column tells you how this property is wired with the theme – with this example, whatever value you provide will be used as input to the `theme.spacing` helper.

 Let's take a look at an example: